fabric/fabric/README.rst

     Disconnecting from localhost... done.
     Disconnecting from linuxbox... done.

-In addition to use via the ``fab`` tool, Fabric's components may be imported into other Python code, providing a Pythonic interface to the SSH protocol suite at a higher level than that provided by e.g. the ``Paramiko`` library (which Fabric itself uses.)
+In addition to use via the ``fab`` tool, Fabric3's components may be imported into other Python code, providing a Pythonic interface to the SSH protocol suite at a higher level than that provided by e.g. the ``Paramiko`` library (which Fabric3 itself uses.)